 “Shut up, shut up, shut up!”
 The exclamations were accompanied with three raw slaps across the face.

 Nellie felt him reaching for the belt of his pants with one hand.
-The other hand had creeped up to her neck, pushing her into the gravel of the ground.
+The other hand had crept up her neck, pushing her into the gravel of the ground.

 “You people gotta learn.
-Shouldn't be comin' to places where you're not welcome.”
+Shouldn't be comin' to places where you ain’t welcome.”

 The shadow man-boy dragged his pants down just below his hips.
-He took his knife and sliced Nellie's dress up past her breasts then ripped off her panties with one violent pull.
+He grabbed the knife and sliced Nellie's dress up past her breasts then ripped off her panties with one violent pull.
 He closed the blade, tucking it in his back pocket.

-“Fuck Lincoln,” he said as drool plunged out of his mouth into Nellie's eyes.
+“Fuck Lincoln,” said the shadow man-boy.
+Drool plunged out of his mouth into Nellie's eyes.
 With that, his hard member entered her with the force of a cannonball.